Browser does not support script.

 Upon successful completion of the Foundation Degree or HND programme, you'll also have the opportunity to top-up your academic qualification to an honours degree.

 Find out more and come along to our careers at sea open day.
-We normally run two open days each year (January and June) where you can meet some of the sponsoring shipping companies and recruitment specialists, as well as take a look at our facilities, watch careers presentations and talk to the officer cadets studying at Warsash.
+You can meet some of the sponsoring shipping companies and recruitment specialists, as well as take a look at our facilities, watch careers presentations and talk to the officer cadets studying at Warsash.

 Accessibility on this website